 I am not a financial advisor, so what you or should not own.
 I personally do not own any ETF.
 Well, I own treasury ETF in my 401K.
 That is one way I am keeping some dry powder for when the market finally comes down I can buy equity.

-Why equity and why not bond or gold or just cash?
+Why to Get Involved In The Stock Market and why not bond or gold or just cash?

 Because inflation takes away the purchasing power and our dollars lose purchasing power.
 Gold and other commodities are great to keep up with inflation.
 Cash is not efficient to keep up with inflation.
 You need to beat inflation and make some more to build wealth in the long-term.
 Equity is the best.
 Because these are part ownership of businesses.
 The idea is the businesses will keep raising price of their product and services and they will make more money with time.
 So, the value of your investment will go up.
 That is why not gold or cash but Equity.
 In fact, gold is one way to store your purchasing power.
 But, equity can beat inflation and increase your purchasing power.